| The Editorial Process

 | Preparation of Manuscripts

 Manuscripts must be prepared in accordance with "Uniform requirements for Manuscripts submitted to Biomedical Journals" developed by the International Committee of Medical Journal Editors (October 2008).
-The uniform requirements and specific requirement of QAI Journal for Healthcare Quality and Patient Safety are summarized below.
+The uniform requirements and specific requirements of the QAI Journal for Healthcare Quality and Patient Safety are summarized below.
 Before submitting a manuscript, contributors are requested to check for the latest instructions available.
 Instructions are also available from the website of the journal (http://www.QAIJ.org) and from the manuscript submission site https://review.jow.medknow.com/qaij).

 QAI Journal for Healthcare Quality and Patient Safety accepts manuscripts written in American English.